clambiase08/phase-1-mock-cc-ramen-rater/notes.md

 //Then I need to:
 //[x] add a delete button to the DOM with the text "Delete"
 //[x] add a click even listener to the button that passes in a callback to remove the ramen data from both the menu and detail div

+// Extra Advanced Deliverables
+// You'll need these endpoints for the advanced deliverables:

+// POST /ramens
+// DELETE /ramens/:id
+// PATCH /ramens/:id
+// As a user, I can:

+// persist my updates to a ramen's rating and comment.
+(PATCH request)
+// persist new ramens that I create (POST request)
+// persist any ramen deletions (DELETE request)

+//First I need to:
+//[x] write a patch request inside the editDish function that sends the new info to the server

+//Then I need to:
+//[x] write a post request inside the render new dish function that sends the new ramen data to the server

+//Finally, I need to:
+//[x] add a delete request inside the button event listener to delete the selected ramen from the server